pnovotnak/minikube/README.md

 ## Quickstart

 Here's a brief demo of minikube usage.
-If you want to change the VM driver to VMware Fusion add the `--vm-driver=vmwarefusion` flag to `minikube start`.
+The default hypervisor program is VirtualBox, VMware Fusion or Parallels may be selected by passing `--vm-driver=vmwarefusion` or `--vm-driver=parallels` to `minikube start`.

 Note that the IP below is dynamic and can change.
 It can be retrieved with `minikube ip`.